-Henry Bachman was born on April 29, 1930 in Brooklyn, New York.
+Henry Bachman was born on 29 April 1930 in Brooklyn, New York.
 He attended Brooklyn Technical High School and Polytechnic Institute of Brooklyn (now Polytechnic University) obtaining the BSEE and MSEE degrees in 1951 and 1954, respectively.
 He attended the Advanced Management Program, Harvard University School of Business in 1972.
-Mr. Bachman's first professional association in 1951 was with Wheeler Laboratories in Great Neck, New York, starting as a development engineer working on antennas and microwave components for radar tracking and guidance systems and communications.
+Bachman's first professional association in 1951 was with Wheeler Laboratories in Great Neck, New York, starting as a development engineer working on antennas and microwave components for radar tracking and guidance systems and communications.
 He held various technical and managerial positions, including assistant Chief Engineer (1961), Vice President (1966), Executive Vice President and Director (1967), until becoming President in 1968, responsible for directing all phases of company operations.
-In 1970, Mr. Bachman joined Hazeltine Corporation when Wheeler Laboratories, a subsidiary company, was merged into the parent company.
+In 1970, Bachman joined Hazeltine Corporation when Wheeler Laboratories, a subsidiary company, was merged into the parent company.
 At Hazeltine, he has held various managerial positions, first as Product Line Director, Radio Navigation Systems and then as Vice President, Product Assurance, Government Products; Vice President, Customer Services and Quality, Industrial Products; Vice President Operations; and Vice President Engineering.
 Most recently, as Vice President, Special Projects, his responsibilities have included the design and implementation of a new, modern antenna test capability for Hazeltine's Engineering and Research Department and planning for the diversification of Hazeltine's defense technology to commercial wireless communication products.

-Mr. Bachman and his wife, Doris, reside in Cold Spring Harbor, New York.
+Bachman and his wife, Doris, reside in Cold Spring Harbor, New York.
 They have three children, Steven, Diane and Lorraine.
 His outside interests include music and sailing.